-From 1 August 2017, all Imperial campuses and properties will be smoke-free.
-This means that smoking by staff and students will not be permitted on or within 20 metres of College land.
+All Imperial campuses and properties are smoke-free.
+This means that smoking by staff and students is not be permitted on or within 20 metres of College land.

-This change supports Imperial’s commitment to creating and maintaining a healthy environment for its community and visitors.
-Evidence shows that smoke-free policies are associated with reductions in the prevalence of smoking and exposure to second-hand smoke, and fewer cigarettes smoked.
+This supports Imperial’s commitment to creating and maintaining a healthy environment for its community and visitors.
+Evidence shows that smoke-free policies are associated with reductions in the prevalence of smoking and exposure to second-hand smoke and fewer cigarettes smoked.

-A range of support is available via the College and the NHS for staff and students who are considering quitting smoking.
-For example, staff and students can self-refer to Occupational Health to receive six free weekly sessions, delivered by a trained advisor.
+A range of support is available via the College and the NHS for staff and students considering quitting smoking.
+For example, staff and students can self-refer to Occupational Health to receive six free weekly sessions delivered by a trained advisor.
 Find out more

 Questions & Answers

-We are asking all staff and students for help in implementing the new policy, but particularly staff in a management position.
+We are asking all staff and students for help in implementing the policy but particularly staff in a management position.